Learning with Importance Weighted Variational Inference: Analyzing Importance-weighted VI Gradient Estimators

-where $\genvDREP[0][\notationb_k](\theta, \phi;x)$ is given by \eqref{eq:bkvDREPtwo} in \Cref{app:subsec:proof:ex:LinGauss}.
-The derivation details for this example are deferred to \Cref{app:subsec:proof:ex:LinGauss}. \end{ex} \Cref{ex:LinGauss} illustrates again the bias-variance tradeoff occurring in the REP and DREP gradient estimators of the VR-IWAE bound as $\alpha$ varies.
-It also showcases how the DREP gradient estimator can significantly outperform the REP one when $\alpha \in (0,1)$ via a direct improvement in terms of SNR that is expressed through the multiplicative factor $4 \alpha^{-1}$.
-Lastly, the conclusions drawn for \Cref{ex:Gaussian} regarding the impact of $d$ on the SNRs transfer to \Cref{ex:LinGauss}, in the sense that \Cref{thm:GradNStudyAllalpha,thm:SNR-REP,lem:SNR} may not capture the asymptotic behavior of the REP and DREP gradient estimators as $d$ increases.
-This then calls for a study of the REP and DREP gradient estimators of the VR-IWAE bound as both $d$ and $N$ go to infinity. \looseness=-1
+and $\genvDREP[0][\notationb_k](\theta, \phi;x)$ is given by \eqref{eq:bkvDREPtwo} in \Cref{app:subsec:proof:ex:LinGauss}.
+The derivation details for this example are deferred to \Cref{app:subsec:proof:ex:LinGauss}. \end{ex} \Cref{ex:LinGauss} illustrates again the bias-variance tradeoff occurring in the REP and DREP gradient estimators as $\alpha$ varies.
+Furthermore, the reduction in asymptotic variance obtained by using the DREP gradient estimator over the REP one is remarkably simple to visualize when $\alpha \in (0,1)$: it is captured by a multiplicative factor ${\alpha^{2}}/{16}$, which itself translates into a direct improvement in terms of asymptotic SNR: as $N \to \infty$,